Identity crisis in marriage is like slow poison. It kills your relationship gradually.

 Likewise the identity of each and every one is different.

 You have your own identity and I have my own identity.
-It is very close to your heart.
+This is the reason it is very close to your heart.
+You love your identity.

 As a child you obey your parents.
 You do things they ask you to do.
 Though you want to do everything your way, you dare not.